Dnieper–Carpathian offensive: Zhitomir–Berdichev offensive

-The offensive was launched on December 24, 1943, by General Nikolai Vatutin's 1st Ukrainian Front, with attacks against the German 4th Panzer Army, to the west and south-west of Kiev.
+The offensive was launched on December 24, 1943, by Vatutin's 1st Ukrainian Front, with attacks against the German 4th Panzer Army, to the west and south-west of Kiev.
 Manstein attempted to counter the attack with a flank attack by the Fourth Panzer Army, while simultaneously requesting reinforcements and permission to shorten the line by withdrawing.
 Vatutin's offensive continued west, and the Fortieth Army passed south of Fastov.
 Manstein's attempted counterattack failed when Erhard Raus, the commander of the Fourth Panzer Army, said that he did not have time to organize for an offensive and preferred to attempt to directly stop the attacking troops.
 On December 27, Manstein directly asked Hitler for permission to pull back his troops, but he was ordered to hold.
 Soviet troops attacked Kazatin on December 28.
 After several hours of confused fighting, Soviet forces captured the town later that day.
 Korosten fell on December 29, and Zhitomir followed on December 31.
 The Fourth Panzer Army began to fall apart, as a 35-mile gap opened around Zhitomir between its southern flank and the XIII Corps.
 Another gap developed between the XXXXII Corps and VII Corps.
 Raus advised Manstein to forgo attempts to close the gaps, and instead focus on keeping the remaining Corps intact.
 Around the time of the new year, however, Soviet forces began an attempt to encircle German forces, particularly the XIII, XXXXVIII, and XXIV Panzer Corps.
 As attacks on areas surrounding Berdichev continued, the XIII Corps was reduced to the strength of one infantry regiment.
 A gap of almost 70 miles was opened between Fourth Panzer Army and the First Panzer Army.
 Planned German reinforcements were stopped by the Soviet Kirovograd offensive.